luyang950/snake/README.md

 # Snake
-A simple snake game made on the train.
+A simple snake game.

-Vsinger 2017 Live
+I made the game when I was on the way to Vsinger 2017 Live, Shanghai! :P Impress live.
 2017.6.17